 Too much screen time, aging, certain medications such as antihistamines, and medical conditions such as Sjogren’s syndrome can cause dry eye syndrome.

-In addition to any medications or in-office treatments your eye doctor recommends, make sure to get plenty of hydration, take frequent breaks from digital screens and use a humidifier in your home.
+In addition to any medications or in-office treatments your optometrist recommends, make sure to get plenty of hydration, take frequent breaks from digital screens and use a humidifier in your home.

 In addition to bloodshot eyes, if you also experience blurred vision, see floaters or your eyes feel painful, you may have an eye inflammation called uveitis.
 The causes of uveitis include: